-Real talk: it’s hard for me to get excited about a salad… until I tasted this one.
+Real talk: It’s hard for me to get excited about a salad.
+That is, until I tasted this crunchy chicken salad.

 Is it revolutionary?
 No. I don’t try to reinvent the wheel here.
 The only thing I aim to do is make lunch enjoyable, more enjoyable than something you’d buy at your favorite takeout spot.
 This salad recipe fits that bill perfectly.

-It’s crunchy (hence the name), flavorful and most importantly, filling!
+It’s crunchy (hence the name), flavorful and most importantly?
+It’s filling!

 - Carrots